AndreasSchachner/ml-string-landscape/README.md

 ### Resources

 Given the limited time to discuss ML methods in the lecture, here are a couple of highly recommended books, lectures and reviews:
-* [Hands-on Machine Learning with Scikit-Learn, Keras & TensorFlow](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/) by Aurélien Géron:
+* [Hands-on Machine Learning with Scikit-Learn, Keras & TensorFlow](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/) by Aurélien Géron
 * [Probabilistic Machine Learning: An Introduction](https://probml.github.io/pml-book/book1.html) by Kevin Patrick Murphy
 * [Lectures at Amsterdam University](https://uvadlc-notebooks.readthedocs.io/en/latest/tutorial_notebooks/JAX/tutorial2/Introduction_to_JAX.html) on `jax` and ML in Physics
-* Review on [Data science applications to string theory](https://inspirehep.net/literature/1779782) by Fabian Ruehle:
+* Review on [Data science applications to string theory](https://inspirehep.net/literature/1779782) by Fabian Ruehle